iamdurga/iamdurga.github.io/_posts/2022-03-25-r-exercise-association-rule-mining.md

 ## Why Apriori Algorithms is important here?

 Because it necessitates a thorough database scan, Frequent Item Set Generation is the most computationally intensive stage.
-We saw an example of only 5 transactions in the previous example, but real-world transaction data for retail might surpass GBs and TBs of data, necessitating the use of an optimal technique to prune out Item-sets that will not aid in further phases.
+We saw an example of only 5 transactions in the previous example, but real-world transaction data for retail might surpass GBs and TBs of data, necessitating the use of an optimal technique to prune out Item-sets that will not aid in further phases is essential.

-##Apriori algorithm of “trans” without/with min. support of 0.3 and min.
-confidence of 0.5.
+## Apriori algorithm of “trans” without/with min. support of 0.3 and min. confidence of 0.5.

 ``` r
 rues <- apriori(trans)